Small resolutions of moduli spaces of scaled curves: Introduction

-It is a famous fact that $\overline{M}_{0,n}$ is the minimal (projective) wonderful model of the arrangement of type $A_{n-2}$.
-The results above can be thought of as a version for scaled curves of this well-known fact, with the interesting twist that the wonderful models are instead the small resolutions of the moduli spaces -- of course they couldn't have been precisely the moduli spaces, since these are singular.
+It is a well-known fact, which follows from work of Kapranov \cite[Theorem 4.3.3]{[Ka93]}, that $\overline{M}_{0,n}$ is the minimal wonderful model of the projectivization of the $A_{n-2}$ arrangement.
+Theorems \ref{theorem: small resolution theorem} and \ref{theorem: small resolution theorem 2} can be thought of as a version for scaled curves of this fact, with the notable difference that the wonderful models are instead the small resolutions of the moduli spaces.
+The results also fit naturally with (and refine) the construction of the augmented wonderful variety as a resolution of singularities of a matroid Schubert variety in this case, and with the spaces of flower curves and cactus flower curves recently introduced in \cite{[IKLPR23]} (Remark \ref{remark: flower curves}).

-Theorem \ref{theorem: small resolution theorem} also sheds some new light on this augmented wonderful variety.
-It shows that $W_n$ admits a natural family of nodal curve over it with a logarithmic vector field, and is close to being a moduli space.
-In fact, this will be the point of view we will take to prove Theorem \ref{theorem: small resolution theorem}.
-It would be interesting to know the extent to which this applies to other augmented wonderful varieties.

-It is very natural to wonder how these results can be understood from the point of view of Mori theory.
-This aspect will be discussed in a separate paper.